AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.md

 Good luck!

+[^1]: I later realized we already have a table just like this in our servers 🤦️, so maybe look for it before generating one yourself.

-[^1]: For simplicty we'll use a unilateral flow of funds, but the solution can be generalized both ways exploring receivers' senders as well.
+[^2]: For simplicty we'll use a unilateral flow of funds, but the solution can be generalized both ways exploring receivers' senders as well.